RafaelConejo/PyFCS/README.md

 The GUI enhances usability by offering a practical way to apply fuzzy color models, grounded in fuzzy logic and conceptual space theory, building upon previous developments like the JFCS Java library.

+A detailed manual explaining all options, functionalities, and usage fundamentals of the interface is available in the **PyFCS_GUI_Manual** directory.

 ### 🔧 How to Use
 If no modifications to the source code are needed, follow these steps for a quick installation on **Windows**: